druttka/mice-calculator/README.md

-# MICE Calculator
+# MICE Gauge

 In [this lecture and workshop from Mary Robinette Kowal](https://www.youtube.com/watch?v=blehVIDyuXk), we learn an interesting equation for target story length based on the number of characters, settings, and "MICE" threads.

-This quick progressive web app provides sliders for these factors and calculates the target story length.
+This quick progressive web app provides sliders for these factors and estimates a target story length.
 The immediate goal was functionality.
 Visuals and polish may or may not come soon =)

 ## Use it today